handsontable/hyperformula-demos/README.md

 sh set-hyperformula-version.sh 1.2.3
 ```

-### Test demos with unpublish version of HyperFormula
+### Testing the demos with an unpublished version of HyperFormula

-To achive this a private package registry (such as [verdaccio](https://verdaccio.org/)) is necessary.
+To achieve this a private package registry (such as [verdaccio](https://verdaccio.org/)) is necessary.

 *We recommend using Node v16 to test the demos.*